Bikash9841/Image_Background_Replacer/README.md

-# Image Background Replacer Using Segment-Anything Model
+# Image Background Replacer Using Segment-Anything Model and Stable Diffusion
-working on making a web app to create a functionality of `replacing background of images based on user given prompts`
+1. a web app to `replace background of image based on user given prompts`.
+2. used Segment Anything Model,stable diffusion,modelbit and streamlit.